CUBRID/cubrid-manual/en/sql/partition.rst

 List Partitioning
 =================

 List partitioning is a partitioning method in which a table is divided into partitions according to user specified list of values for the partitioning key.
 The lists of values for partitions must be disjoint sets.
 This partitioning method is useful when table data can be divided into lists of possible values which have a certain meaning (e.g. department id for an employees table or country code for an users table).
-As for hash partitioning, :ref:`partition-pruning` for list partitioned tables can only be applied on equality predicates (e.g. predicates using **=** and :func:`IN` expressions).
+As for hash partitioning, :ref:`partition-pruning` for list partitioned tables can only be applied on equality predicates (e.g. predicates using **=** and :ref:`IN <in-expr>` expressions).

 Tables can be partitioned by list by using the **PARTITION BY LIST** clause in **CREATE** or **ALTER** statements::